Just completed your O or N-Levels? Unsure about what’s next, namely whether to choose JC or Poly?

 - Want more freedom and time to enjoy or explore interests

 - Love working on applicable skills

 - Prefer projects and cumulative assessments over exams

 - Know what you want to do in the future

 The choice between JC or Poly is not an easy one.
-This decision will definitely have a toll on your future.
+This decision will definitely hold some sway over your future.
 If you really are gunning for a seat in university, then JC might be a safer bet.
 If you know what you want, go for poly.
 You even stand a chance at a university scholarship if you are prepared to work hard.
-All roads lead to Rome ultimately.
+All roads ultimately lead to Rome.
 Whatever the case is, don’t be swayed by your friends!
 Think hard and have no regrets!